Have you got old and banned agricultural chemicals cluttering up your shed?

 Chemical collection and disposal service

 Please note that this service is not intended to subsidise the disposal of chemicals for commercial users.
-The service is, ultimately, funded by and intended for the benefit of the ratepayers of Northland.
+The service isf funded by and intended for the benefit of the ratepayers of Northland.
+Commercial users can contact council to find out about options for the disposal or treatment of their hazardous wastes.

-We also operate a hazardous waste drop-off point in Whangārei.
+There is a household hazardous waste drop-off point at the ReSort Resource Recovery Park in Kioreroa Road, Whangārei.

 What can I get rid of?

-We will accept legacy agrichemicals, such as dieldrin, lindane, DDT, 2,4,5-T and 2,4-D in small to medium quantities (individual containers up to a total of 25kg or 25 litres) including the following:
+We will accept small to medium quantities (individual containers up to a total of 25kg or 25 litres) of the following:

 Empty containers not eligible for the Agrecovery recycling programme must be triple rinsed before they can be disposed of.
 See Farm Plastic Wastes